 For those on a tight timeline or simply seeking a review, you might already be familiar with the Bible Survey known as One Week Bible.
 But did you know there's a condensed Greek Grammar guide titled "Read Greek in 30 Days or Less" by Dr. W. Larry Richards?
 This guide emphasizes a simplified approach called the 8 Minimums.
 After being overwhelmed by two different Greek home certification programs, the 8 Minimums provided the clarity I needed.
 They helped me succeed on my third certificate attempt!

 To read Greek, it's crucial to sound out the words in your head.
-Expand the button below for a handy guide if you need it or want a refresher.
+Expand the section below for a handy guide if you need it or want a refresher.

 |---|---|---|---|---|